brettdavidcarpenter/go/README.md

   * *Example Code in:* R, Python, Sage, C, Gnu Scientific Library

 ### A Note About Direction
-This is an introduction geared toward those with at least **a minimum understanding of programming**, and (perhaps obviously) an interest in the components of Data Science (like statistics and distributed computing).
+This is an introduction geared toward those with at least **a minimum understanding of programming**, and (perhaps obviously) an interest in the components of Data Science (like statistics and distributed computing), if you're new to programming, we recommend you start [here](https://www.udacity.com/course/intro-to-computer-science--cs101).
 Out of personal preference and need for focus, I geared the original curriculum toward **Python tools and resources**.
 R resources can be found [here](http://bit.ly/osdsm-rresources).

 ### Math